plumatic/plumbing/README.md

    (extended-stats-graph {:xs [1 2 3 6]}))
 ```

 A Graph encodes the structure of a compuation, but not how it happens, allowing for many execution strategies.
-For example, we can do a lazy compilation of a graph so step values are computed as needed.
-Or, we can parallel-compile the Graph so that independent step functions are run in separate threads.
+For example, we can do a lazy compilation of a Graph so step values are computed as needed.
+Or, we can parallel-compile the Graph so that independent step functions are run in separate threads:

 ```clojure
 (def lazy-stats (graph/lazy-compile stats-graph))